-Have you ever tried to buy a present for someone you know little to nothing about and found it difficult?
-What about getting a present for someone you know well?
-Isn’t it so much easier when you know the person in and out?
+Have you ever tried buying a present for someone you knew little to nothing about and found it difficult?
+What about getting a present for someone you knew well?

-Having a clear idea about what Uncle Jeff likes and dislikes, his career, his personal goals, and so on, makes finding something he’ll like and appreciate, a piece of cake.
+Having a clear idea about what Uncle Jeff likes and dislikes makes finding something he’ll like and appreciate, a piece of cake.

 The same principle applies to your business.
-When you have a clear idea about who your customers are and the challenges they face, you’ll be able to craft messages that resonate with them.
-But not all your customers have the same needs and challenges, so how can you create messages that appeal to your audience when there are differences in age, gender, location, political affiliations, psychographics, and socio-economic differences, etc.?
+Once you have a clear idea about who your customers are you’ll be able to craft messages that resonate with them.
+But not all of your customers have the same needs and challenges, so how do you create messages that appeal to your audience when they share differences in age, gender, location, and even political affiliations?

-A customer avatar is a representation of your target market.
-In the same way that polls use a statistical sample of the population to make factual assumptions about the entire population, a Customer Avatar is a representation of your entire target market.
+In the same way that polls use a statistical sample of the population to make factual assumptions about the entire population, a customer avatar is a representation of your ideal customer and serves to represent your entire target market.

-He’s inspired by big influencers like Tim Ferry and Gary V. and watches YouTube videos and listens to podcasts like Entrepreneur On Fire.
+Cory is inspired by big influencers like Tim Ferry, Grant Cardone, and Gary V. and watches YouTube videos and listens to podcasts like Entrepreneur On Fire.

-Cory has been working hard on building his image and his brand online but he’s not gaining any traction and worries that it could take years before is sees any results.
+Cory has been working hard on building his image and his brand online but he’s not gaining any traction and worries that it could take years before he sees any results.

 Here he is.

-Cory wants a faster way to start promoting and selling his services and products to start making a profit.
-So far, he’s only worked with a few people and he’s making a decent income, but it’s not enough to help him quit his part-time job.
-He has a website, but there is no strategy behind it.
-He struggles with traffic to it and getting leads.
+Cory wants a faster way to start promoting and selling his services.
+But so far he’s only worked with a few people and he’s not making enough income from it to help him quit his part-time job.
+He has a website but there is no strategy behind it.

 Cory’s biggest fear is to have to work for somebody 9-5 like a ‘slave’ for the rest of his life.
-And right now, he has doubts about not being able to make it.
+And right now, he has doubts about his ability to make his business successful.
 Sometimes he feels like a loser, or that he’s not good enough to do what it takes.
-But these are just normal moments of insecurity and he knows that he DOES have what it takes to become successful, but he just needs to keep going.
+But these are just normal moments of insecurity and he knows that he does have what it takes to become successful, but he just needs to keep going.

 Cory wants to make money to lead a good life.
 He wants to buy the new Tesla model to show his friends how successful he’s become.
 He likes to buy good things and the latest gadgets and dress in nice clothes.
 He wants to live a luxury life and be able to travel around the world.
 He wants to be his own boss.